 In addition to a balanced diet, exercise can also play a major factor in mental health.

 When we exercise, happy endorphins are released that help us think clearly, positively, and efficiently.

-When we don’t get up and move our bodies, we can become trapped in a sedative state, therefore giving way to negative emotions and bad moods.
+When we don’t get up and move our bodies, we can become trapped in a sedative state, therefore giving way to negative emotions and affect mood.

 Additionally, exercise is good for the body as well.
-Extended periods of no exercise can lead to worsening health conditions, therefore putting more stress on us and affecting our emotional capabilities at a higher rate.
+Extended periods of no exercise can lead to worsening mental health conditions, therefore putting chronic stress on us and affecting our emotional capabilities at a higher rate.

 6. Depression and anxiety

 Depression and anxiety can make us feel emotional, as well.